core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Denial of Service Attacks

-Services that run over UDP unprotected are vulnerable to unknowingly become part of a DDoS attack as UDP does not require return routability check.
-Therefore, an attacker can easily spoof the source IP of the target entity and send requests to such a service which would then respond to the target entity.
-This can be used for large-scale DDoS attacks on the target.
-Especially, if the service returns a response that is order of magnitudes larger than the request, the situation becomes even worse as now the attack can be amplified.
-DNS servers have been widely used for DDoS amplification attacks.
-There is also a danger that NTP Servers could become implicated in denial-of-service (DoS) attacks since they run on unprotected UDP, there is no return routability check, and they can have a large amplification factor.
-The responses from the NTP server were found to be
-19 times larger than the request.
-An RD which responds to wild-card lookups is potentially vulnerable if run with CoAP over UDP.
+Services that run over UDP unprotected are vulnerable to unknowingly amplify and distribute a DoS attack as UDP does not require return routability check.
-Since there is no return routability check and the responses can be significantly larger than requests, RDs can unknowingly become part of a DDoS amplification attack.
+Since RD lookup responses can be significantly larger than requests, RDs are prone to this.

 {{RFC7252}} describes this at length in its Section 11.3, including some mitigation by using small block sizes in responses.